irene-fagnani/challenge2/README.md

 Content of [Utilities.hpp](https://github.com/irene-fagnani/challenge2/blob/main/Utilities.hpp)
 + A function to print vectors
-+ Two functions to count the time of the multiplication. (overload)
++ Two functions to count the time of the multiplication, thanks to the `chrono` library.
+Thanks to the overloading, the porogram is capable to deal with different input types parameters (vectors or MatrixClass).

 Content of [main.cpp](https://github.com/irene-fagnani/challenge2/blob/main/main.cpp)
 + It contains the main function.
 The case with "lnsp_131.mtx" matrix is setted as default.
 For each case, uncompressed and compressed, a set of operations are done: matrix * vector, matrix * vector, with vector as an MatrixClass object, and matrix * matrix.
 Also, all 3 types of norms are computed.
 The part with the smallest matrix is ​​commented because I believe the decrease in multiplication time going from the uncompressed case to the compressed one is not notable.
 However, in this part I show also how the methods of the class works also with `std::complex` types.